Khabera/Library-Microservice/README.md

 book (object) - The book you want added

-read_date (Date formatted string) (OPTIONAL) - The date to mark book as read.
+read_date (Date) (OPTIONAL) - The date to mark book as read.
 Defaults to the current date.

 # Deleting a book from a user's list by query parameters